Sump Pumps — Keeping Your Home Safe From Inadvertent Flooding

 Chicagoland storms can be severe, dumping substantial amounts of rain on your home in a short amount of time.
 Melting snow and ice can be responsible for overflowing drain systems.
 Apart from the weather, plumbing problems or serious leaks can release hundreds of gallons of water into your basement area.
-These sources of inadvertent flooding can cause serious damage to your belongings, your flooring and carpeting, and to the structure of your home itself.
+These sources of inadvertent flooding can cause serious damage to your belongings, your flooring and carpeting, and the structure of your home itself.
 Sump pumps are effective tools to use to remove water from your basement and guard against indoor flooding.

 The Basics of Sump Pumps

 Sump pumps are powerful water pumps that help you control the accumulation of water in your basement and underneath your home.
-These pieces of equipment are usually housed in a sump pit, a hole or depression built directly into your basement floor or the bottom of a crawlspace.
+These pieces of equipment are usually housed in a sump pit, a hole or depression built directly into your basement floor or the bottom of a crawl space.
 The pit is usually circular and about two feet deep and 18 inches wide.
-The sump pit is placed at the lowest point in the floor, which means water entering your basement will naturally flow into the pit.
+The sump pit is placed at the lowest point on the floor, which means water entering your basement will naturally flow into the pit.
 Some systems have specially designed drains that direct water into the pit.
 Water can also enter the pit through natural flow and migration through the soil surrounding your basement.

 In many types of sump pumps, a float switch on the pump rises along with the water level in the pit, triggering the pump’s action when the water gets high enough.
 Other types of pumps require water levels to rise over the unit’s motor or activate a pressure sensor.
-When the water reaches a specified level, the sump pump activates, pulling water out of the pit and directing it out through drain pipes to a sloped back yard or into the municipal sewer system.
+When the water reaches a specified level, the sump pump activates, pulling water out of the pit and directing it out through drain pipes to a sloped backyard or into the municipal sewer system.
 The action continues as long as water keeps flowing into the sump pit.
-When the water is pumped out and the water level in the pit falls to a safe level, the sump pump shuts off.
+When the water is pumped out, and the water level in the pit falls to a safe level, the sump pump shuts off.

 Automatic sump pumps are the most useful and convenient for homeowners.
 They can be left on and will work whenever the water level in the sump pit requires pumping.
 Manual sump pumps that can be turned off and on by the homeowner are available, but they’re not always a good choice.
-For example, if a flood occurs when the homeowner is away, a manual pump can’t remove the water and significant damage could result.
+For example, if a flood occurs when the homeowner is away, a manual pump can’t remove the water, and significant damage could result.